gtrexe2458/sql-db-foundation---car-rental/README.md

    ```bash
    npm install express dotenv cors cookie-parser jsonwebtoken
    ```
-   > ⚠️ This line was cut off at the edge of an earlier screenshot right after `jsonwe...`.
-Add any remaining packages you know belong here (likely candidates for this stack: `mongoose`, `bcryptjs`) before running it.
+   > Add any other packages this project depends on (e.g. `mongoose` for MongoDB, `bcryptjs` for password hashing) if they aren't already installed.

 3. Initialize git and set the branch name to `main` immediately — this sidesteps the whole `master` vs `main` mismatch:
    ```bash